 Heart disease is the leading cause of death around the world.

-As we touched on earlier, health professionals back in the day believed saturated fats from butter and animals contributed to high cholesterol and eventually heart disease.
+As we touched on earlier, health professionals used to think that saturated fats from butter and animals contributed to high cholesterol and eventually heart disease.

 But as more people stopped eating butter, bacon, and eggs, heart disease and obesity rates went through the roof.
 What gives?

-While grains and sugar are the real culprits of this American epidemic, fat can help reverse it.
+It turns out that grains and sugar are the real culprits of this American epidemic — and healthy fats can help reverse it.

 Check this out:

 Cows in Australia are grass-fed.
 A 16-year study there showed citizens eating the most high-fat dairy products had a 69% lower chance of dying from heart disease than those who didn’t eat them[*].

 New Zealand also has its own famous brand of grass-fed butter called Anchor butter.
 Even though it’s not certified USDA organic, it’s made with free range, grass-fed cows.